tml21/libtml-java/doc/tml_intro.md

 Many use cases are covered by the features of libTML.
 The example described in this chapter is a brief overview of the most frequently used functions.

 > You can find the example source code in directory `"/examples/introduction-01"` of our [libTML-java source repository on GitHub](https://github.com/tml21/libtml-java). <br>All examples in this introduction contain only code lines to explain a special aspect of the library.
-Important things may be left out in favor of better readability.
+Some things may be left out in favor of better readability.

 <a name="howtouse"></a>
 ## How to use the library ##